Research Grant

 6) Applicants will be notified of the Committee’s decision on or before 30 November 2024.

-8) Recipients will agree to publicity related to the FoTL Research Grant.
+8) Recipients will agree to publicity in connection with the FoTL Research Grant.

 9) Recipients may be asked to address a meeting of Friends on the research topic, and/or to provide a report for publication in the Friends’ regular periodicals.